mizzled/comitigation/README.md

 # comitigation
 #### what is this??
+*A Github project.*
-*A Github project*this project is about having the most Github commit ever.
+this project is about having the most Github commit ever.
 ![livecount of mizzled with 7 million commits](https://i.ibb.co/2hbdpGM/githublc.jpg)
 #### is there is a livecount for this?
 ofc there is one!